perugoal1/calculator/README.md

  - Base created using Create-React-App
  - React and Redux used to develop the App
  - No frameworks used for CSS styling
- - Unit Tested functionalities in actions and reducers using Jest.
+ - Unit Tested functionalities in actions and reducers using Jest
+ - Keyboard accessibility added